ropensci/tiler/cran-comments.md

 * local Windows 10 install, R 3.5.1
 * ubuntu 14.04 (on travis-ci), R 3.5.1
 * win-builder (devel and release)
+* R-hub (rhub::check_for_cran)

+## Update release

+* Fixed a big that was causing the system path to `OSGeo4W.bat` to be ignored on Windows.
+* Improved and simplified instructions for Windows setup.
+* Update examples and documentation.

 ## R CMD check results

 0 errors | 0 warnings | 1 note

 * Maintainer email address updated.

-* This is an update release.

-* Fixed a big that was causing the system path to `OSGeo4W.bat` to be ignored on Windows.
-* Improved and simplified instructions for Windows setup.
-* Update examples and documentation.

----

 ## System Requirements details